rishiraj333/rishiraj333/README.md

 - 🌱 I’m currently learning **Reasoning-based LLMs**

-- 👨‍💻 A few of my projects are available at [github.com/rishiraj333](https://github.com/rishiraj333)
+- 👨‍💻 A few of my projects are available at [github.com/rishiraj333](https://github.com/rishiraj333?tab=repositories)]

 - 💬 Ask me about **Data Science, Data analysis, Machine Learning, Deep Learning, NLP, LLM, RAG**

 - 📫 How to reach me **rishirajtripathi333@gmail.com**

 - ⚡ Interesting fact **I have experience in customer-centric roles having worked with companies including a fintech start-up (Beurzbyte), and busniess partner (co-owner) role within John Lewis Partnership, a pioneer in the retail industry for over a century.
 Also, I was the President of Global Students' Society at Herts Students' Union.
-I have invested my time in learning, researching, gaining comparative understanding, and developing with AI softwares and algorithms.
-Leveraging shared knowledge from AI&ML communities on platforms such as LinkedIn, GitHub, Udemy, edX, coursera, YouTube, and Google Scholar.**
+I have invested my time in learning, researching, gaining comparative understanding, and developing with AI softwares and algorithms, leveraging shared knowledge from AI&ML communities on platforms such as LinkedIn, GitHub, Udemy, edX, coursera, YouTube, and Google Scholar in this fast-evolving field.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">